Minimum product version: 2019a r1

 Information and tips for users that want to further customize the model

 ▪A more complex figure of merit could be defined that both maximizes forward transmission while minimizing back reflections. abs(S11)^2 give the back reflected power.

-▪The varFDTD solver can be used as a complementary tool for optimizing the MMI device. varFDTD is better suited to providing broadband results, while EME is ideal for running sweeps over the lengths of each cell group.
+▪The varFDTD solver can be used as a complementary tool for optimizing the waveguide taper device. varFDTD is better suited to providing broadband results, while EME is ideal for running sweeps over the lengths of each cell group.

 ▪Slower but more accurate 3D FDTD simulations should be used to validate the results of the EME and varFDTD simulations.